He Who Rides the Tiger

 He Who Rides the Tiger is the 1980 second solo album by longtime Elton John lyricist, Bernie Taupin.
 It is his follow-up effort following his 1971 spoken word album Taupin.
 Taupin co-wrote all the songs in the album with the Buckinghams former guitarist Dennis Tufano and sang lead vocals in all of them.
 Although the album was recorded during a time when John and Taupin had interrupted their collaboration, John lent backing vocals on "Love (The Barren Desert)".
 The album was re-released on CD by American Beat Records on March 10, 2009.

 Critical reception

-In the review of May 3, 1980 Billboard critics said that the album's "biggest strength lies in his lyrics."
-They also found that "Taupin isn't a bad vocalist" (but sometimes "become a bit too stagnant") and praised "the aid of Elton and other supporting singers."
+In a review of May 3, 1980, Billboard said that the album's "biggest strength lies in his lyrics" and that "Taupin isn't a bad vocalist," but his vocals "become a bit too stagnant."

 Track listing

 All songs written by Bernie Taupin (words) and Dennis Tufano (music).